-Lifecycle management in the Configuration Manager 2007 and 2012 versions, (if you can recall) was not always as straightforward as many Configuration Manager administrators wanted it to be.
+If you can recall the days of lifecycle management in 2007 and 2012, Configuration Manager (CM) was not always as straightforward as many CM administrators wanted it to be.
 Typically, after the initial implementation, (as an admin) you had to deal with hotfixes, updates, and service packs on a regular basis.
 Applying these was a time-consuming task and not always direct depending on the complexity of the hierarchy.
 Next to that, for hybrid environments, an admin also had to (potentially) cope with new Intune extensions every once and a while.

 With the most recent release of Configuration Manager, Microsoft is moving towards a “Configuration Manager as a service” model.
 This model allows to add features and resolve issues more quickly.
 Together with this new model we also see a significant increase of the release cadence.

 Luckily as part of this change, Microsoft has also significantly improved things on the administrative side: becoming aware of new releases and installing them is now a lot easier, less time consuming, and completely done through the Configuration Manager console.
 No longer does the admin need to scavenge the internet to seek for updates applicable to his environment.

 With the new servicing model Microsoft has also introduced three different branches:

 Based on the current experience, Microsoft is planning for three to four releases for the Current Branch in a one year period.
 Each release is supported for one year after the GA date.
 In the Technical Preview, branch releases are much more frequent as new releases have been coming every month.
 Releases cannot be mixed across branches.